mRcSchwering/magic-soup/docs/tutorials.md

 Here, we will use the [Wood-Ljungdahl pathway](https://en.wikipedia.org/wiki/Wood%E2%80%93Ljungdahl_pathway) as inspiration.
 There are a few molecule species and reactions that eventually acetylate coenzyme A.
 Below, we create a file _chemistry.py_ in which we define all these molecules and reactions.
-For the sake of brevity some steps were aggregated.
+For the sake of brevity some steps were skipped.

 ```python
 # chemistry.py